p4lang/p4app-switchML/README.md

 The switch hardware is programmed with a [P4 program](dev_root/p4) for the [Tofino Native Architecture (TNA)](https://github.com/barefootnetworks/Open-Tofino) and managed at runtime through a [Python controller](dev_root/controller) using BFRuntime.
 The [end-host library](dev_root/client_lib) provides simple APIs to perform all-reduce operations using different transport protocols.
 We currently support UDP through DPDK and RDMA UC.
 The library has already been integrated with ML frameworks as a [NCCL plugin](dev_root/frameworks_integration/nccl_plugin).

+**Note**
+This is a preliminary code release and we are working to complete both code and documentation.

 ## Getting started
 To run SwitchML you need to:
 - compile the P4 program and deploy it on the switch (see README file in the [P4 code folder](dev_root/p4)